fnk0/NowInTheater/step2.md

 ### Adding the Layouts:

-[Click here](https://github.com/fnk0/NowInTheater/tree/master/app/src/main/res/layout) and copy all these layouts.
+[Click here](https://github.com/fnk0/NowInTheater/tree/master/app/src/main/res/layout) and grab layouts.zip or copy each file manually.
 To understand more about some of those new layouts such as CoordinatorLayout and AppBarLayout [click here](http://android-developers.blogspot.com/2015/05/android-design-support-library.html)

 ###### Now let's go to [Step 3](https://github.com/fnk0/NowInTheater/blob/master/step3.md) and code base classes!